sweitzel/Biet-O-Matic-BE/README.md

 ## I18N / Languages
-The BE currently only supports German language.
+The BE currently only supports German and English language.
+It is using the standard browser i18n functionality.
+Language is automatically detected from the Browser UI language.

 ## Development
 Contributors or testers can download the Extension from Github and install manually to their Browser.